 Despite the fact that the dressing up and all antics involved in this celebration of All Hollows’ Eve is understood by humans, your dogs and cats can’t possibly understand the excitement.
 Be sure and keep them isolated if they are not party animals, are territorial or not very friendly towards ghosts and princesses and other little people coming to your door.

 Be considerate of your pet if you dress them up in costumes.
-According to the American Pet Products Association, pet owners will spend over $200 million this season on holiday costumes for pets, dressing up almost 11.5% of their furry friends.
+According to the American Pet Products Association, pet owners spend over $200 million each season on holiday costumes for pets, dressing up almost 11.5% of their furry friends.
 Costumes that limit mobility or visibility for an animal will certainly not make them happy.
 Depending on your dog’s breed and size, delicate costumes with beads and decorations should be closely monitored to make sure pets do not ingest things that they shouldn’t.

 Costumes are cute, but be careful!
 Let’s face it, everyone loves a cute pet costume; but does your pet?
 Make sure the costume does not limit their movement, comfort, hearing, sight or ability to breathe, bark or drink.
 Introduce them to the costume at home before Halloween so you can observe their behavior, ensure they are comfortable and be sure the costume does not restrict their movement.